RshaUdowN/-ARC9-EFT-Revamp/README.md

-# This is a "bolt-on" mod for all of Darsu's ARC9 EFT packs released as of 23.09.2023
+# ARC9 EFT Revamp
-*(except melees and grenades)*
+**This is a "bolt-on" mod for all of Darsu's ARC9 EFT packs released as of 23.09.2023** *(except melees and grenades)*

 [Steam Workshop Link](https://steamcommunity.com/sharedfiles/filedetails/?id=2995560876)